joergschultzelutter/arrl-extra-class-notes/README.md

 $$\sqrt({50*100})$$

+## E9 C01

+What is the radiation pattern of two 1/4-wavelength vertical antennas spaced 1/2-wavelength apart and fed 180 degrees out of phase?

+- A. Omni-directional
+- B. A figure-8 broadside to the axis of the array
+- C. A figure-8 end-fire along the axis of the array
+- D. Cardioid

+Answer: B

 ## E9 C02

 What is the radiation pattern of two 1/4-wavelength vertical antennas spaced 1/4-wavelength apart and fed 90 degrees out of phase?